vdbrink/vdbrink.github.io/projects/packages-mailbox-allux-600.md

 ### Notification on my phone

-I have already a separated Node-RED flow to [send messages to my phone](../node-red/node-red_home-assistant_notifications).
+I already have a separate Node-RED flow to [send messages to my phone](../node-red/node-red_home-assistant_notifications).
 I use a `link out node` (most right bottom block in the screenshot) to connect to that flow.
 And every message it received will be sent to my phone to notify me there is a package.

 You can use your own preferred notification app here, like the Home Assistant Companion app, Whatsapp, Xabber, Telegram, Pushbullet, etc

   <img src="images_allux-600/automation_notification.jpg" height="150px" alt="Notification there is a package"/>

 ### Home Assistant

 #### How MQTT works

-The advantage of MQTT is that multiple applications can send and received messages on a topic.
+The advantage of MQTT is that multiple applications can send and receive messages on a topic.
-A topic is some kind of channel.
+A topic is a kind of channel.
 The messages are in standard JSON format.
-So in my case Node-RED updates the status of topic `homeassistant/packagebox` and Home Assistant also listen to it and use it for its own automations and dashboard.
+In my case, Node-RED updates the status of topic `homeassistant/packagebox` and Home Assistant also listens to it and uses it for its own automations and dashboard.
 Check online tutorials for all ins and outs about MQTT.

 #### MQTT entity

 In Home Assistant, I added YAML code in configuration.yaml.
 I defined a sensor for a MQTT topic to listen to.
 It becomes a binary sensor in Home Assistant.
 When on the topic `homeassistant/packagebox` a payload `true` is received the Home Assistant sensor sets the status to `ON` and with topic value `false` the state will be `OFF`.
 ```yaml
 {% raw %}